 Email: firstname.lastname@example.org | Phone: (319) 335-1932

 Holly graduated from Iowa with a masters in Student Development in Higher Education from Iowa.
-As Honors Advising Director, she supervises the Honors Peer Advisors and Honors Orientation Ambassadors.
-Holly also serves as the go-to person for any questions about curricula: choosing honors classes; making a regular class into an honors class by contract; and exploring opportunities such as research, study abroad and the range of other academic possibilities that interest honors students.
+As Honors Advising Director, she supervises the Honors Peer Advisors and Honors Orientation Ambassadors, as well as advising the Honors Publications editors and writers.
+Holly serves as the go-to person for any questions about curricula: choosing honors classes; making a regular class into an honors class by contract; and exploring opportunities such as research, study abroad and the range of other academic possibilities that interest honors students.
 A writer with an interest in history and culture, Holly is the author of The Same Spirit: History of Iowa-Nebraska Mennonites.
 Before joining Honors, she lived and worked abroad in Zambia, Lesotho, and Ethiopia.
 Currently she lives on a farm in rural Wellman.

 Assessment Manager & Admissions Coordinator